topheman/webassembly-component-model-experiments/README.md

 - the REPL logic
 - the plugins

+The plugins like `ls` or `cat` can interact with the filesystem using the primitives of the languages they are written in.

+- on the CLI, a folder from the disk is mounted via the `--dir` flag
+- on the browser, a virtual filesystem is mounted, the I/O operations are forwarded via the `@bytecodealliance/preview2-shim/filesystem` shim, which shims the `wasi:filesystem` filesystem interface

 <p align="center"><a href="https://topheman.github.io/webassembly-component-model-experiments/"><img src="./packages/web-host/public/wasi.png" alt="Demo" /></a></p>
 <p align="center">
   Check the online demo at<br/><a href="https://topheman.github.io/webassembly-component-model-experiments/">topheman.github.io/webassembly-component-model-experiments</a>